 Inumaru whimpers in response.
 Later that night, Shohei gets ready for bed and looks out the window above his bed to see a star.

 "Oh wishing star, if the asteroid does break up, which it will most likely do, then I wish that there was a way to save the flower shop."

 Shohei then goes to sleep.
 Meanwhile in space, the star that Shohei wished on was actually the asteroid, which is getting closer towards Earth...

 The next day at school, Hikari was sitting outside in the schoolyard, sighing.

 "It's bad enough that Mama and I are suffering without Daddy.
-I can't believe the world has a 20% chance of ending."
+I can't believe the city has a 20% chance being destroyed."

 Shohei shows up, and greets Hikari with a "Hi".